 The COP26 Private Finance Hub Strategy has four key themes: Reporting, Risk Management, Returns & Mobilisation.
 The TCFD recommendations are strongly weaved throughout this strategy and feature in many of the calls to action for governments, the financial sector, standard setters, and companies.

 This campaign is strongly aligned to the Reporting element of the COP26 Private strategy.
 We aim to increase the Irish support of the TCFD and to enhance the levels of climate-related reporting and disclosures in Ireland.
 To do this we worked closely with the United Nations Environment Programme, Finance Initiative (UNEP FI) to develop bespoke training focused on TCFD and climate-related reporting more generally.

 More information about the TCFD recommendations and how they can be implemented can be found here.

 Key elements of the campaign:

 - Training/capacity building programme developed with the UNEP FI and delivered in conjunction with Skillnet Ireland:

 - Both above courses are accredited with Institute of Banking (IOB) Continuous Professions Development (CPD) hours.

 - There is no cost for the training or is there a cost to become a supporter of the TCFD.

-- High-level webinar for Irish TCFD campaign supporters (new and existing) June to demonstrate the why of TCFD.
-More info may be needed here.
+- In June we held a high-level webinar for Irish TCFD campaign supporters (new and existing) to demonstrate the why of TCFD.
+To view each speakers contribution please see below videos:

-- During CFWI 2021 we will hold a supporter’s event featuring [speakers here].
-This event will highlight the Irish support of the TCFD recommendations, demonstrating overall impact and why it works etc. new supporters of the TCFD will be announced as part of this overall Irish collective.
+- During CFWI 2021 we will hold a supporter’s event highlighting the Irish support of the TCFD recommendations, demonstrating overall impact and why it works etc. and new supporters of the TCFD will be announced as part of this overall Irish collective.